dclxviclangames/TelegramMiniAppHosting/README.md

 # TelegramMiniAppHosting
-Hosting script for buy Telegram Stars and payment in Render.com
+Hosting script for buy payments Telegram Stars and payment in Render.com or dclxviclan.pythonanywhere.com